Citation, DOI, disclosures and article data

 Autosplenectomy denotes spontaneous infarction of the spleen with resulting hyposplenism.

-Autosplenectomy is most frequently encountered in patients with homozygous sickle cell disease, although it has also been reported in pneumococcal septicaemia 1, and SLE 2.
+Autosplenectomy is most frequently encountered in patients with homozygous sickle cell disease, although it has also been reported in pneumococcal septicemia 1, and systemic lupus erythematosus 2.
 The demographics thus match those of sickle cell disease, usually occurring gradually in childhood with complete autosplenectomy achieved by the age of 8 4.

 Clinically, patients may be asymptomatic accruing gradual damage, or more commonly present with repeated episodes of acute left upper quadrant pain due to splenic infarction.
 Pain may be referred via the diaphragm to the shoulder.